Purpose as a Brain Hack to boost your Resilience

 “I’m just someone who’s confident that things will work out.
 If not in the way I had hoped, then in a different way.
 I’ve learned to be flexible and that a lot of things really don’t matter.
 It can put things into perspective quickly.”

 Many people with autism just can’t do that.
-We are quickly overwhelmed, overexcited and frightened.
+We are not flexible, we are quickly overwhelmed, overexcited and frightened.
 Still, we can learn something from Sheila’s approach, about how to recover faster after a setback.
 Moreover, her attitude of looking for the bigger pictures also means that in every hardship she chooses to learn from it, so that in the long term her misfortune also contributes to her self-growth and happiness.

 Resilience is a characteristic that has to do with mental toughness and overcoming whatever life throws at you.
 Sheila’s story is backed-up by science, as, according to researchers Karen Reivich and Andrew Shatte, “[r]esilience is a crucial ingredient–perhaps the crucial ingredient–to a happy, healthy life.”
 But what does resilience exactly mean?
 And how can you cultivate it, to empower yourself as an autistic person?